The series of founder’s dilemmas as shown in Startup Ssn 2(Tv Series)

 I started watching Startup after a recommendation from a friend.
 Having watched Silicon Valley earlier this year, I blindly assumed the two series would be largely similar in terms of concept.
-And while they are in the sense that they both highlight different challenges and decisions startups go through, Startup is a far fetch from Silicon Valley.
+While they are in the sense that they both highlight unique challenges and decisions startups go through, Startup is a far fetch from Silicon Valley’s majorly tech-dominated scene.

 It is based on a desperate banker, a Haitian-American gang lord, and a Cuban-American hacker all forced to work together by circumstances.
-In my opinion,the new season released last month is much better than the first season.
-The crime and drama is heightened to a new level and I could never predict at some scenes what was going to happen next.
+In my opinion, the new season released last month is much better than the first season.
+I find the new season, which was released last month, to be much better than the first season as it elevates the crime and drama to a new level and keeps me guessing with its unpredictable scenes.

 But this is by far not a movie/series review.
-Because I’m reading the Founder’s Dillemas by Noam Wasserman, I saw a lot of the challenges faced by startups and especially founders as highlighted in his book.
-As he famously divides them, I’ll use his 3Rs to breakdown this new season and separate the bullets & cocaine from the actual lessons you can learn if you’re running your own startup.
+Because I’m reading Founder’s Dillemas by Noam Wasserman, I saw a lot of the challenges faced by startups and especially founders, highlighted in his book, portrayed in the show.
+As he famously divides them, I’ll use his 3Rs to break down this new season and separate the bullets & cocaine from the actual lessons you can learn if you’re running your startup.

 R is for Relationship Dilemmas